 The age where some babies may protest being carried front facing inward can vary greatly, mirroring the great variation in both the innate temperament of babies, but also in their immediate environment.
 In the case of the environment, some parents go through challenging times during their baby’s first year and these may be utterly unrelated to the baby.
 A tense family environment is likely to make the baby seek the comfort and safety of her caregivers and focus on that incredibly important relationship before it begins to take in the world.
 To fail, for whatever reason, to provide a safe family environment and at the same time try to naively force independence on the baby prematurely by carrying front outward facing may be detrimental to a child’s healthy development.

 The back carry position is normally employed when the baby becomes too heavy to be carried on the front or on the hip.
 For most parents, this happens at around 22lbs (10 kg) when the baby is about 10-12 months old.
-The back carry position is available in our Omni Carriers, Aerloom, and 360.
+The back carry position is available in our Omni Carriers, and Aerloom.